gbdev/pandocs/src/Scrolling.md

 ## FF42 - SCY (Scroll Y) (R/W), FF43 - SCX (Scroll X) (R/W)

-Specify the top-left coordinates of the visible 160x144 pixel area within the 256x256 pixels BG map.
+Those specify the top-left coordinates of the visible 160x144 pixel area within the 256x256 pixels BG map.
 Values in the range 0-255 may be used.

 ## FF44 - LY (LCD Y Coordinate) (R)